What is your first reaction in the face of sudden stress? Do you make a plan to overcome it?

 3 Examples of Coping Theory in Use

 A fascinating experiment on a group of University soccer players supported the appraisal-reappraisal constructs of Lazarus’s theory.
 In the study, players faced some challenges that could potentially threaten their chances of winning.
 They were exposed to stressors such as rainy weather conditions, extreme heat or cold, and more powerful opponents.

 Follow-up studies and assessments showed that it was only when the players felt their resources to be falling weak, that they succumbed to denial and withdrawal coping strategies.
 For example, a girl in the team reported that she thought her opponent was physically more powerful than her, and eventually decided to withdraw from the game.

-The study suggested that the perception of personal failure or lack of resources is responsible for emotion-focused or problem-focused coping (Walinga et al., 2008).
+The study suggested that the perception of personal failure or lack of resources is responsible for emotion-focused or problem-focused coping (Walinga, 2008).

 A study on melanoma patients indicated the correlation of positive coping with improved cellular functions and immunity.
-Results showed that critically ill patients who receive supportive counseling or attend regular health awareness programs are more successful in dealing with their illnesses.
-(Fawzy, Kemeny, and Morton, 1990).
+Results showed that critically ill patients who receive supportive counseling or attend regular health awareness programs are more successful in dealing with their illnesses (Fawzy et al., 1990).

 Adaptive coping is a vital requisite for overcoming disorders like anorexia, bulimia, or binge eating.
 It takes a massive amount of mental strength and effort to control the urge of overeating, or having a bite at odd times of the day, or to stop eating to look good.

 Maladaptive coping to life stressors may lead to eating disorders and in turn, increase the chances of self-harm by obsessive eating habits.
 Studies show that individuals who have successfully recovered from eating disorders rely on positive coping strategies.
 They resort to cognitive restructuring and emotional regulation, which minimize stress and ensure better prognosis.